CPJPRINCE/opex_manifest_generator/README.md

                                 Enabled with -m.
                                 [Defaults to 'exact' method if not
-                                specificed]
+                                specified]

                                 Use of metadata requires, XML documents to be added to the metadata folder, see docs for details.

-        -mdir   --metadata      Specify the metadata directroy to pull the XMLs files   [PATH/TO/FOLDER] -dir            from.
+        -mdir   --metadata      Specify the metadata directory to pull the XMLs files   [PATH/TO/FOLDER] -dir            from.
                                 [Defaults to lib folder if not set]

-        -dmd,   --disable       Will disable the creation of the 'meta' folder.         [boolean flag] -meta-dir       Can also be enabled with output.
+        --disable-meta-dir      Will disable the creation of the 'meta' folder.         [boolean flag] Can also be enabled with output.

         -ex     --export        Set whether to export any Auto Class generation         [boolean flag] to a spreadsheet